 admission, go straight to the Unit (Ward) indicated in your

 appointment information.
-Upon arrival you will be introduced
+Upon arrival you will be introduced to

 We will place an identification bracelet on your wrist.
+This

-This will help us double check your identity before undertaking any
+will help us double check your identity before undertaking any

 tests or treatments.
-Please wear it at all times while you
+Please wear it at all times while you are with

 It includes your own personal identification number which is